 This Standard defines the engineering and design requirements for timber frame construction.
-A timber frame shall be regarded as a structural building frame system or a portion thereof that is composed of timber members in which connections between interlocking members are created by carpenter-style joinery using wood pegs and wood wedges.
+A timber frame shall be regarded as a structural building frame system or a portion thereof that is composed of timber members in which connections between interlocking members are created principally by carpenter-style wood joinery, often using wood pegs and wood wedges, possibly supplemented with metal fasteners.

-This Standard is not intended to preclude use of other materials, assemblies, structures or designs not meeting the criteria herein, provided it is demonstrated by analysis based on recognized theory, full scale or prototype loading tests, studies of model analogues or extensive experience in use that the material, assembly, structure or design will perform satisfactorily in its intended end use.
+This Standard is not intended to preclude use of materials, assemblies, structures or designs not meeting the criteria herein, provided it is demonstrated by analysis based on recognized theory, full scale or prototype loading tests, studies of model analogues or extensive experience in use that the material, assembly, structure or design will perform satisfactorily in its intended end use.

-This Standard is intended as a supplement to provisions of the National Design Specification for Wood Construction (ANSI/AF&PA NDS©, Reference 1).
-In the event of conflicts or contradictory requirements between this Standard and the NDS©, the provisions of the latter specification shall apply.
+This Standard is intended as a supplement to provisions of the National Design Specification for Wood Construction (ANSI/AWC NDS[©], Ref.
+4).
+In the event of conflicts or contradictory requirements between this Standard and the NDS[©], the provisions of the latter specification shall apply.